Voice of India: Reception

 Pirbhai notes degradation of Islam as well as the derision of Muslims to be two core themes of VOI.
 He also remarks that the most repeated statement in Voice of India writings seems to be that ‘the problem is not Muslims but Islam’.
 According to Heuze, the Voice of India authors draw their inspiration from democratic texts, European thought and secular and democratic polemicists to justify their anti-Islamic "crusade" while simultaneously distancing themselves from everything that could be perceived as an endorsement of the extreme-right.
 Kim notes that the VOI publications have been integral resources behind the anti-Muslim and anti-Christian campaigns of the Indian Hindu-right.
 Malini Parthasarathy notes them to be at the forefront of the resurgence of Hindu nationalism in India.

 Other scholars have noted its books to pursue a revisionist project centered around an "epistemic obsession with primordial Aryanism".
 Bergunder deems these non-scholarly revisionist attempts as a tool to fulfill their broader ideological agenda of rejecting the subaltern discourse.
 Indologists Michael Witzel and Steve Farmer writes:

 In the past few decades, a new kind of history has been propagated by a vocal group of Indian writers, few of them trained historians, who lavishly praise and support each other's works.
 Their aim is to rewrite Indian history from a nationalistic and religious point of view. [...]
 Whole publishing firms, such as the Voice of India and Aditya Prakashan, are devoted to propagating their ideas.

-Academics and intellectuals who disagree with the VOI scholarship are often branded as negationists, who suffer from Hindu cowardice and thus seek to conceal or whitewash facts.